• Skip to primary navigation

 whisking mayo and adding anchovies

-2. The next step is making the anchovy paste.
-You can use the blade of a large chef's knife and a wooden cutting board or a mortar and pestle.
-It's in this step that the minced garlic and the chopped anchovies are ground together into a paste.
-Add the anchovy paste to the homemade mayo and whisk it together.
+2. Make the anchovy paste.
+You can chop the garlic and anchovies together, or smash them in a mortar and pestle.
+Add the paste to the homemade mayo and whisk it together. (image 2)

 adding other ingredients to the dressing

-3. Next add the grated Parmesan cheese, Worcestershire sauce, and the Dijon mustard to the salad dressing and whisk.
+1. Next, add the grated Parmesan cheese, Worcestershire sauce, and the Dijon mustard to the salad dressing and whisk. (image 3)

-4. Add some freshly squeezed lemon juice to taste and thin the salad dressing.
+2. Add some freshly squeezed lemon juice to taste, which will thin the salad dressing. (image 4)

 seasoning the dressing with salt and pepper

-5. Taste, and add the black pepper and a dash of salt.
-Whisk in the spices and taste again.
-Add some more lemon juice.
-Whisk.
+1. Taste and add the black pepper and a dash of salt. (image 5)

-6. Taste.
-Don't be in a hurry.
-Tasting and adjusting are key to the perfect Caesar dressing.
-Whisk in the salt.
-When the salad dressing is to your liking, you can pour it into a glass jar with an airtight lid.
+2. Adjust the seasoning and lemon juice to taste, which is the key to the perfect Caesar dressing.
+When the salad dressing is to your liking, you can pour it into a glass jar with an airtight lid. (image 6)

 pouring the Caesar dressing into a glass bottle

-7. Pour the dressing into a glass jar or bottle for storage.
+1. Pour the dressing into a glass jar or bottle for storage. (image 7)

 Recipe FAQs